michel1991/ocp-java-11/io/README.md

 Character stream classes often include built-in convenience methods for working with String data, so option A is correct.
 They also handle character encoding automatically, so option C is also correct.
 The rest of the statements are irrelevant or incorrect and are not properties of all character streams.

-### Which of the following are true statements about serialization in Java?
-(Choose all that apply.)
-* A. Deserialization involves converting data into Java objects.
-* B. Serialization involves converting data into Java objects.
-* C. All nonthread classes should be marked Serializable.
-* D. The Serializable interface requires implementing serialize() and deserialize() methods.
-* E. Serializable is a functional interface.
-* F. The readObject() method of ObjectInputStream may throw a ClassNotFoundException even if the return object is not cast to a specific type.

-In Java, serialization is the process of turning an object to a stream, while deserialization is the process of turning that stream back into an object.
-For this reason, option A is correct, and option B is incorrect.
-Option C is incorrect, because many nonthread classes are not marked Serializable for various reasons.
-The Serializable interface is a marker interface that does not contain any abstract methods, making options D and E incorrect.
-Finally, option F is correct, because readObject() declares the ClassNotFoundException even if the class is not cast to a specific type.

 ### Fill in the blank with the proper method to serialize an object.
 ```java